So, like many of you, I used to suffer from insomnia.

 Well, they've been amazing.

-Of course, Clista and I both look forward to going to Mount Vernon, and she'll have Ellis the elephant there for young people to get pictures with, so it'll be a really exciting time.
+Of course, Klista and I both look forward to going to Mount Vernon, and she'll have Ellis the Elephant there for young people to get pictures with.

-And frankly, uh a lot of them are fans of yours.
+Frankly, a lot of them are fans of yours.

-We were just at the basilica because uh today's a holy day of obligation, and uh the number of people who walked up to me uh who uh were totally positive, totally engaged, and say, Oh, I watch you on Fox all the time.
+And the number of people who walked up to me who were totally positive, totally engaged, and say, oh, I watch you on Fox all the time.

 It's really interesting.

-I mean, I think that plays a good part in the chemistry of the what we have both on radio and TV.
+I mean, I think that plays a good part in the chemistry of what we have both on radio and TV.

-I'm assuming that Donald Trump is probably gonna spend a lot of time in the Oval Office rescinding executive orders, and that's gonna make me really happy.
+Starting on day one, I'm assuming that Donald Trump is probably going to spend a lot of time in the Oval Office rescinding executive orders.

 And that's because he was trying to move an extraordinarily radical agenda.

-You know, one of the things, Harry it's very funny to watch President Obama now, Obama's announced that he's gonna go on a a sort of victory lap tour just like Donald Trump.
+Now Obama's announced that he's going to go on a sort of victory lap tour, just like Donald Trump.

-I think he's um I think he's missing the spotlight already.
+I think he's missing the spotlight already.

-And, you know, so he's going out there and he's giving speeches and people really aren't paying attention, and he's kind of old news.
+And, you know, so he's going out there and he's giving speeches and people really aren't paying attention and he's kind of old news.

 Harry Reid is doing pretty much the same thing.